wwdc/2018/README.md

 # WWDC 2018 Scholarship Submissions

 List of student submissions for the WWDC 2018 scholarship.
 To add your own below, just [edit](https://github.com/wwdc/2018/edit/master/README.md) this file and submit a pull request!
+Before submitting, make sure to read the PLEASE READ section on the edit page.

 <!-- PLEASE READ! -->
 <!-- Insert your name below in alphabetical order by first name. -->